F. D. Maurice: Conflicting opinions of Maurice's thinking

-One important literary and theological figure who was favorably impressed by Maurice was Charles Dodgson, also known as Lewis Carroll.
+One important literary and theological figure who was favourably impressed by Maurice was Charles Dodgson, also known as Lewis Carroll.
 Dodgson wrote about attending morning and afternoon services at Vere Street at which Maurice preached both times with the comment, "I like his sermons very much".
 Maurice held the benefice of St Peter's, Vere Street from 1860 to 1869.

-M. E. Grant Duff in his diary for 22 April 1855, wrote that he "went, as usual about this time, to hear F.D.
-Maurice preach at Lincoln's Inn.
+M. E. Grant Duff, in his diary for 22 April 1855, wrote that he "went, as usual about this time, to hear F. D. Maurice preach at Lincoln's Inn.
 I suppose I must have heard him, first and last, some thirty or forty times, and never carried away one clear idea, or even the impression that he had more than the faintest conception of what he himself meant."

 John Henry Newman described Maurice as a man of "great power" and of "great earnestness".
-However, Newman found Maurice so "hazy" that he "lost interest in his writings."
+However, Newman found Maurice so "hazy" that he "lost interest in his writings".

 In the United States, The National Quarterly Review and Religious Magazine, Volume 38 (January 1879), contained this appreciation of Maurice.

 "Mr. Maurice's characteristics are well known and becoming every year more highly appreciated—broad catholicity, keenness of insight, powerful mental grasp, fearlessness of utterance and devoutness of spirit."

 Leslie Stephen in The English Utilitarians, Vol. 3, John Stuart Mill.
-(1900), Wrote "Maurice is equally opposed to the sacerdotalism which makes the essence of religion consist in a magical removal of penalties instead of a 'regeneration' of the nature.
+(1900), wrote "Maurice is equally opposed to the sacerdotalism which makes the essence of religion consist in a magical removal of penalties instead of a 'regeneration' of the nature.
 He takes what may be vaguely called the 'subjective' view of religion, and sympathises with Schleiermacher's statement that piety is 'neither a knowing nor a doing, but an inclination and determination of the feelings' ".

 Social activism

 "The demand for political and economic righteousness is one of the principal themes of Maurice's theology."
-Maurice practiced his theology by going "quietly on bearing the chief burthen of some of the most important social movements of the time."
+Maurice practised his theology by going "quietly on bearing the chief burthen of some of the most important social movements of the time."

-Living in London the "condition of the poor pressed upon him with consuming force."
+Living in London the "condition of the poor pressed upon him with consuming force".
 Working men trusted him when they distrusted other clergymen and the church.
-Working men attended Bible classes and meetings led by Maurice whose theme was "moral edification."
+Working men attended Bible classes and meetings led by Maurice whose theme was "moral edification".

 Christian socialism

-Maurice was affected by the "revolutionary movements of 1848", especially the march on Parliament, but he believed that "Christianity rather than secularist doctrines was the only sound foundation for social reconstruction."
+Maurice was affected by the "revolutionary movements of 1848", especially the march on Parliament, but he believed that "Christianity rather than secularist doctrines was the only sound foundation for social reconstruction".